 Step 2: Heat lard or oil in a large pot or skillet on medium.
 Take a handful of cabbage from the mixing bowl, squeeze to remove as much water as possible, then transfer cabbage to the pot.
 Repeat for the remaining cabbage.

-Step 3: Stirring regularly, roast the shredded cabbage on medium heat until it takes on a uniform brown color, about 30-35 minutes.
-Toward the end, add sugar, ground caraway seeds, and freshly ground pepper.
-Mix well.
+Step 3: Stirring regularly, roast the shredded cabbage on medium heat until it takes on a uniform brown color, about 45 minutes (don't let the cabbage unattended because it will burn).
+Toward the end, add sugar and freshly ground pepper and mix well.

-Step 4: In the meantime, bring a pot of salted water to a boil and cook pasta until al dente, about 7-8 minutes.
-Strain pasta (keep a few ladles of the starchy pasta water), then add it to the cabbage and mix well until pasta is thoroughly covered with cabbage on all sides.
+Step 4: When the cabbage is nearly finished, bring a pot of salted water to a boil and cook pasta until al dente, about 7-8 minutes.
+Drain pasta (keep a few ladles of the starchy pasta water), then add it to the cabbage and mix well until pasta is thoroughly covered with cabbage on all sides.
 Ladle some of the starchy pasta water until pasta is slippery.
 Taste for salt and add some if needed.

-Step 5: Spoon the pasta onto the serving plates and sprinkle each with a hint of freshly ground pepper.
+Step 5: Spoon the pasta onto the serving plates and serve while still hot.

 Words of advice